EndenDragon/discord.py/README.md

 This fork implements the following additions/changes:
 * Webhook
     * Listen for changes
-    * Store Webhooks in channel objects
+    * Store Webhooks in server objects
     * Get list of webhooks via channel or server

 ### Breaking Changes